BetterMuSeek

 Playing Style

 Your playing style matters.
-If you’re into fingerstyle, you may prefer strings that allow for intricate fingerpicking.
+If you’re into fingerstyle, you may prefer strings that allow intricate fingerpicking.
 If you play classical repertoire, strings with excellent sustain and projection are essential.

 Budget